How does a septic system work?

-A septic system on a private residence consist of a pipe connected to your home that slopes toward a septic tank, that holds the waste in suspension to allow the solids in the water to sink to the bottom as sludge, and grease and oil float to the surface as scum.
-Most tanks have a tee shaped device at the outlet with a screen that prevents the sludge and scum from leaving the tank and going into the drain field.
+A septic system on a private residence consists of a pipe connected to your home that slopes toward a septic tank, that holds the waste in suspension to allow the solids in the water to sink to the bottom as sludge, and grease and oil float to the surface as scum.
+Most tanks have a tee-shaped device at the outlet with a screen that prevents the sludge and scum from leaving the tank and going into the drain field.
 The drain field is designed to accept the water from the septic tank and to percolate it through soil that acts like a filter to prevent harmful bacteria, viruses, and nutrients from entering the ecosystem.
-In effect the septic system is an ecosystem in its own right.
-While the waste is in the septic tank waiting to be pushed along by more incoming waste it is being consumed by microbes that ingest the waste thus reducing the amount of solids put in to a drain field, thus extending the life of your drain field, and at the same time keeping our environment safe.
-In some cases, the water table is too high and a raised drain field needs to installed which requires a pump to pump out of the septic tank and into the field.
+In effect, the septic system is an ecosystem in its own right.
+While the waste is in the septic tank waiting to be pushed along by more incoming waste it is being consumed by microbes that ingest the waste thus reducing the number of solids put into a drain field, thus extending the life of your drain field, and at the same time keeping our environment safe.
+In some cases, the water table is too high and a raised drain field needs to be installed which requires a pump to pump out of the septic tank and into the field.
 The pump is controlled by a float switch and usually has a warning signal in the form of an audible alarm and a flashing light.

-Like anything else a septic system needs to be maintained and protected.
+Like anything else, a septic system needs to be maintained and protected.
 The septic tank should be pumped out every 3-5 years depending on the size of the tank and the number of people utilizing it.
 Pumping out a tank can be costly ranging from about $250.00-$350.00 depending on the size; however, this is cheaper than the several thousand dollars required to replace a drain field.

 Ways to prolong the life of your septic system

 1-repair any leaking faucets or toilets so no unnecessary water is introduced into the drain field.